 "About seven and a half more months," she answers adding that they aren't sure of the sex of the baby at this point.
 Everyone offers the expecting mother their congratulations and soon after, they all begin to file out of the house and to their respective modes of arriving transportation, saying their final goodbyes and talking about when a few of them can meet up once again.

 Katie and Kelly are the first to leave, together, in a cab and everyone wishes them good luck as the driver takes off and heads for the airport and to Lilycove.
 From there, the people deplete in terms of the size of this present crowd as Jack leaves afterwards for the Fiore region, followed by Sandra and Richie in a taxi van heading for a boat to take them to the Orange Islands.
-From there, Misty leaves and shares a taxi with Brock to take them to their homes in Cerulean and Petalburg with Misty leaving Ash a final hug and kiss before wishing him nothing but the best with May.
+From there, Misty leaves and shares a taxi with Brock to take them to their respective homes in Cerulean and Pewter with Misty leaving Ash a final hug and kiss before wishing him nothing but the best with May.

 Reggie and Zoey bid farewell to the dwindling group next making their way to Johto, followed by Drew, Grace, Max and Solana all going by cab to Hoenn with May and Ash both wishing nothing but the best for their arrival scheduled for next March.